 Our Grande Finale example of centering comes from the package-tracking page of ValcoElectronics.com.
 This page centers everything: prose text, controls, and links.

 The basic rule on centering is: Don't.
-In case you need more detail, here are additional rules:
+If you need more detail, here are additional rules: